Find out more...

 If you accidentally gave other personal information (your phone number, or any other personal details), please contact us and we can redact them from the request.

-Please note that in these cases, even if the information is no longer online, it has been sent to the EU body.
+Please note that in these cases, even though the information is no longer online, it has been sent to the EU body.
 If you are concerned about information you have sent, please talk to us.
 We will help you mediate with an EU body for them to also destroy the personal information.

 For technical reasons we are not always able automatically to remove emails and phone numbers from attachments, such as scanned PDFs, although in many cases this can be done manually if you contact us.